mihirtiwari/HackIllinois/CONTRIBUTING.md

 ## Current Planned Features
 * Be able to use other patient data such as weight, age, sex, etc. to make a better prediction about drug interactions
-* Make a score for th severity of a drug interaction
+* Make a score for the severity of a drug interaction in order to give the doctor a measureable scale
+* Speed Improvements
+* UI Improvements

 ## Style Guide / Coding conventions